dijeesh/nats-streaming-operator-with-sql-backend/README.md

 cd deploy
 kubectl apply -f 302_expose_via_external_elb.yaml
 ```
-This will create an Amazon ELB and expose it on por 4222.
+This will create an Amazon ELB and expose it on port 4222.
 Access restricted to Whitelisted IPs only.

 Happy Messaging :)